March 2, 2026

 April 2, 2026

 On the first Thursday street-cleaning day of the season, multiple vehicles remained parked on the block during the scheduled cleaning period and no citations were observed.
+This evidence site was also created to document the pattern of selective enforcement, disputed citation activity, and related public safety concerns.

 April 4, 2026

-Fourth formal letter delivered to the Bureau of Administrative Adjudication, the Philadelphia Parking Authority, and the Mayor’s Office.
+The appeal and complaint packet was delivered to the Bureau of Administrative Adjudication, the Philadelphia Parking Authority, and the Mayor’s Office.

 April 8, 2026